(888) 552-6760 SCHEDULE AN APPOINTMENT

 Autologous breast reconstruction: Abnormal scarring of the chest wall and armpit following breast cancer surgery not only leads to stiffness and decreased mobility, but it may also compress local peripheral nerves.
 Surgical removal of scar tissue, combined with reconstruction using the patient's own tissue, may help decompress those nerves and provide relief.

-Patients may also find relief with integrative therapies, such as acupuncture, yoga or therapeutic massage, but researchers are still assessing whether these or other therapies are helpful to nerve-related pain.
+Patients may also find relief with supportive care services, such as acupuncture, yoga or therapeutic massage, but researchers are still assessing whether these or other therapies are helpful to nerve-related pain.
 Be sure to discuss these ideas with the care team and ask for referrals to providers experienced with PMPS.

 Expert cancer care